IV-Housing/IV_Housing/team/AGREEMENTS.md

 ## **Members:** Mathew Kramsch, Congyuan Sun, Moshe Haiem, Seth Vanbrocklin, Veltson Bastien

 ### 4/30/20
-* We decided to make our repo public so anyone can access it.
+* We decided to make our repo public so anyone can access it (open source under MIT license).

 ## Initial Team Agreements
 * We will let eachother know that we will miss a section/lecture asap